algodommedia/bytesviewapi-python/README.md

 # Pass your desired names in the dictionary format where each string has some unique key.
 data ={"key1":"alvina", "key2":"نسترن", "key3":"ron", "key4":"rinki", "key5":"オウガ"}
-response = api.semantic_api(data = data)
+response = api.name_gender_api(data = data)

 ```
 `API key` : Your private Bytesview API key.

-`data` : You can pass your desired strings in the dictionary format where each string has some unique key.
+`data` : You can pass your desired names in the dictionary format where each string has some unique key.

+&nbsp;
 ### NAMED-ENTITY API

 `POST 1/static/ner`